Academics

 Scholarship Information

-In addition to university scholarships, the Scripps Howard School of Journalism and Communications offers a variety of scholarships to eligible students.
-Information about scholarships is distributed via student emails when they become available.
+In addition to university scholarships, the Scripps Howard School of Journalism and Communications offers a variety of scholarships to qualifying students.
+Eligibility criteria for scholarships are regularly distributed to students via email.
+Some SHSJC scholarships may require competitive written essays.
+Amounts vary from $2,500 to $10,000 with deadlines and eligibility requirements specific to the awarding organization.